ludvigsjostrom/riskrewardsimulation/README.md

 This repository contains a set of tools and simulations designed to analyze how different risk to reward ratios affect trading performance and account balance in financial markets.

 ## Features
-- Simulation of various trading scenarios
+- Simulation of various FRICTIONLESS trading scenarios
 - Adjustable risk to reward ratio settings
 - Detailed performance analysis